tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 **_Draft_** (again): if a submission is returned to you for changes, its status will return to _Draft_.
 Only you and other authors with editing or commenting privileges will have access to the abstract until you make or respond to changes requested and send it back for technical review.

 Editors may have used **_[Track Changes](https://arpha.pensoft.net/tips/Track-Changes)_** and/or written comments that need to be addressed.
 Accept or reject suggestions and use comments as necessary to further communicate your actions.
 If you have immediate editorial questions, please email [editor@tdwg.org](mailto:editor@tdwg.org) and reference the ARPHA ID of your abstract in the subject line.

+Once you have addressed (i.e., accepted or rejected) any Track Changes (the next / previous buttons will disappear) and resolved the comments, please press Validate button to make sure that all issues have been cleared up.
+If your manuscript does not validate (i.e., there is more than the number of characters listed), please try to resolve outstanding issues.
+Sometimes these issues are linked to the source for correcting them; sometimes not.
+If you are stumped, first try closing the abstract window and going back in; if you still can't find the issue, contact the journal help desk (using feedback icon in top banner) or email [editor@tdwg.org](mailto:editor@tdwg.org) with the ARPHA# and screen capture or description of your issue.

 Your manuscript may require more than one cycle of revision so please address communications promptly.